sindresorhus/electron-dl/readme.md

 Multiple calls can be in progress at the same time.
 Each call handles its own download.

+An interrupted download is resumed automatically when the server supports it, as long as the app is running.
+A download is not resumed after the app is restarted, since that would need the app to persist the download state.

 ### window

 Type: `BrowserWindow | WebContentsView`